Celebrating 20 years of helping the WHV community!

 When should you start your Australian WHV adventure?

-As with deciding where to land, many working holiday makers also need to think about when to land in Australia.
+As with deciding where to start your WHV, many working holiday makers also need to think about when to arrive in Australia.

-For some of you, it’s easy to figure out when you want to go, like if your exams end in July, you’ll be boarding a plane the following month because you just can’t wait (… and gave your roommate notice!).
-For others, especially those who have a permanent job, picking a date or at least a month may be trickier.
+For some of you, it’s easy to figure out when you want to go; your job, studies, or lease in your home country may be coming to an end, for example.
+For others, especially those who have a permanent job, picking a set date (or at least a month) may be trickier.

 Depending on your arrival month, here are the weather conditions in Australia:

 Note that in the north, rainfall can be heavy.
 So, if you want to avoid torrential downpours, you’ll have to give Darwin and Cairns a miss at this time of year.
-If, on the other hand, when you arrive in Australia, you see that it’s not raining in these regions, you might consider going there, as there will be less competition for jobs since many working holiday makers will no doubt have moved south.
+Or, you might consider going there despite the possible rain, as there will be less competition for jobs while many working holiday makers spend the summer in the southern part of Australia!

-The sun is still shining, but autumn will soon come full circle and give way to winter.
-This is still a very pleasant time of year in most of the country, so you can aim for pretty much anywhere.
+The sun is still shining, but winter is on its way.
+This is still a very pleasant time of year weather-wise, so you can plan to arrive just about anywhere in the country.

 In the end, whatever month you arrive in, you’ll be able to find a place to meet your expectations.
-If you like, you can even follow the sun all year round, moving from one state to another.
+If you like, you can even follow the sun all year round, moving from one state to another as the weather changes.
 Australia is THE destination for nomadic working holiday makers looking for warm weather and sunshine.

 Airfare prices

-The best thing to do is to plan ahead.
-Arrive before the festive season to enjoy Christmas and New Year’s Day in Australia, or fly afterwards to enjoy this moment with your loved ones before your big adventure.
+If you’re flexible about your arrival date, the best thing to do is to plan ahead and compare airfares.
+You’ll find your departure date may be a no-brainer if a certain time of year is particularly cheap.
+Generally speaking, airfares are higher at the beginning of summer in Australia (i.e. December and January).
+Arrive before the festive season to experience Christmas and New Year’s Day in Australia, or fly afterwards to save some money and enjoy your last Christmas with your loved ones before your big adventure.

 Job market competition

-September is often the peak departure period, but don’t panic, there’s work for everyone in Australia!
-We’ll tell you all about it in Working in Australia — Opportunities, tips for backpackers and job search advice.
+September is a popular time for backpackers to arrive and look for work, but don’t panic, there’s work for everyone in Australia!
+We cover the job market in Australia in more detail in Working in Australia — Opportunities, tips for backpackers and job search advice.

-If you arrive before the holiday season, you’ll have a better chance of finding a job in Australia’s major cities, especially Sydney, in the hospitality and tourism sectors.
+If you arrive before the summer season, you’ll have a better chance of finding a job in Australia’s major cities (especially Sydney) in the hospitality and tourism sectors.
 But beware—while there are plenty of vacancies, there are also plenty of applicants.
-Between backpackers and Australian students on summer vacation at this time of year, the competition will be fierce!
+Between backpackers and Australian students on their summer vacation at this time of year, competition will be fierce!

 Whatever date you pick will be the right one

-Don’t waste too much time wondering when the right time to go is.
-Your Australia adventure is waiting for you—just buy your plane ticket and fly Down Under!
-If you’re ready, go for it.
+Don’t waste too much time wondering when the best time to go will be.
+Most people stay for a minimum of 12 months on their WHV, so you will live through every season anyway.
+Your Australian adventure is waiting for you—just buy your plane ticket and commit to going Down Under!

 Morgane